-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Lesbian, Gay, Bisexual, and Transgender (LGBT) Pride Month » 2010 Lesbian, Gay, Bisexual, and Transgender Pride Month » 2010 LGBT Pride Month: Ken Kero-Mentz
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Lesbian, Gay, Bisexual, and Transgender (LGBT) Pride Month » 2010 Lesbian, Gay, Bisexual, and Transgender Pride Month » 2010 LGBT Pride Month: Ken Kero-Mentz

 Ken Kero-Mentz joined the U.S. Foreign Service January 2000.
 He has served in Rio de Janeiro, Baghdad, Washington, Berlin, and currently Colombo where he serves as economic and commercial officer covering Sri Lanka and the Maldives.
 In 2009, he received the State Department’s Superior Honor Award for his work on arms control and disarmament issues, and was also named AFSA’s Post Rep of the Year.
 He has twice served on the board of GLIFAA and remains active in supporting equality both at State and with national organizations.